oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    If you prefer, you can create your own base image and then substitute this image name in the WebLogic Image Tool `--fromImage` parameter throughout this sample.
 See [Preparing a Base Image]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md" >}}).
      {{% /notice %}}

 1. Download the latest WebLogic Deploying Tooling and WebLogic Image Tool installer ZIP files to your `/tmp/mii-sample/model-images` directory.
 Both WDT and WIT are required to create your Model in Image Docker images.
-Download the latest version of each tool's installer ZIP file to the `/tmp/mii-sample/model-images` directory.

    For example, visit the GitHub [WebLogic Deploy Tooling Releases](https://github.com/oracle/weblogic-deploy-tooling/releases) and [WebLogic Image Tool Releases](https://github.com/oracle/weblogic-image-tool/releases) web pages to determine the latest release version for each, and then, assuming the version numbers are `1.8.1` and `1.8.5` respectively, call: